 Stop WordPress Form Spam for Good

-Comment spam and form spam is a big issue for WordPress sites.
+Comment spam and form spam are big issues for WordPress sites.
+In fact, form security is not something you should take lightly.

-One pretty foolproof way to stop spam is to use a CAPTCHA.
+One pretty foolproof way to stop spam and be more secure is to use a CAPTCHA.
 However, CAPTCHAs are double-edged swords because, while they do stop spam, they also annoy your human visitors, which isn’t a good thing.

 While my portfolio site didn’t have a huge problem with form spam, I was getting several spam submissions per day via WPForms and Human Presence did a good job of cutting that down to zero.